taizhixuan/SyncFlow/README.md

 ## What makes it different

-Most project portfolios show CRUD dashboards — form submission and database retrieval.
 SyncFlow tackles the hard part: **distributed real-time state**.
 Imagine two people dragging the same shape at the exact same moment.
 No server-side locks, no "last write wins" conflicts.
 They end up at the same answer because of **CRDTs (using Yjs)** — a data structure that merges concurrent changes correctly by design.
 The server acts as a persistence layer, storing periodic snapshots, not inventing state.

 ---